luketudge/introduction-to-programming/content/extras/glossary.md

 ## dataframe

 A structure that stores data in rows and columns is sometimes termed a 'dataframe' in computing.
 A more everyday term is simply 'table'.
+Typically, each row of a data frame represents one 'observation', which may be for example a customer, a purchase, a visit to a webpage, etc. Each column represents one piece of information recorded for that observation, such as a date, a time, a price, a rating. etc.

 ## delimiter